 3 CST will ask incident victims or witnesses if they can describe the person, or people, who committed the incident they are reporting.
 Interactions between perpetrators and victims may be crude and brief, leaving little reliable information, and while it is often possible to receive reports regarding the apparent appearance or motivation of incident offenders, this is not absolute proof of the offenders' actual ethnic or religious identity, nor of their motivation.
 In addition, many incidents do not involve face-to-face contact between offender and victim, so there is no physical description of the offender.
-With appearance, age and gender of incident offenders.
+With these caveats, CST does provide data regarding the ethnic appearance, age and gender of incident offenders.